How To Tell Your Male Boss You Have Cramps – 8 Steps

 The study gives attention to employees who lack access to breakrooms to lie down or rest.
 Moreover, it is difficult for working women to explain why they need that perks.

-The problem isn’t that working women don’t want to talk about their periods.
+The problem isn’t that women don’t want to talk about their periods.

-It’s that the men in charge don’t want to know anything about it either.
+It’s that men in charge don’t want to hear about it.

 Research By ACOG:

 So ladies, if you think this isn’t happening in your work environment, then think again.
-Because according to the American College of Obstetricians and Gynecologists (ACOG):
+According to the American College of Obstetricians and Gynecologists (ACOG):

 “75 percent of women suffer from menstrual symptoms such as abdominal cramps.”

-Bosses should be open to giving special considerations to women during their cycles.
+Bosses should be open to giving special consideration to women during their cycles.
 They should know various ways to accommodate menstruating workers without crippling productivity.

 Even though “women’s health” has more attention these days, men have excuses not to address them.
-For example, Dr. Orly Avitzur noted via ABC News said:
+For example, Dr. Orly Avitzur noted via ABC News:

 “When an employee comes with severe menstrual cramps, she asks for disability.
 Instead of offering modifications at work, so the problem doesn’t recur in the future.”